nnja/practical_python/website/content/05_practical_applications/50_practice.md

 ## Comprehensions

 Let's practice our comprehensions.
-Create a list of only odd numbers between 0 and 100 using a list comprehension.
+Create a list of only even numbers between 0 and 100 using a list comprehension.
 Then, use a comprehension to create a dictionary where the keys are the even numbers from your list, and the values are random integers between 0 and 100 (hint: try `random.randint(min, max)`).
 Finally, use a comprehension to create a set of every unique value from the above dictionary.

 ```python
 >>> my_list = [num for num in range(0, 100) if num % 2 == 0]